blackchip-org/lfs-rpm/README.md

 and install directly to the filesystem.
 This command does that final bootstrapping for RPM and this needs to be executed after the stage1b export and before the stage1c build.

+## Logs

+Logs can be found in *build/logs*.
+Those files are:

+- `build.log`: Timestamp and record of when each package build is started and completed.
+- `last-started`: Name of the last package that the build started
+- `last-success`: Name of the last package that was built successfully
+- `<stage>/<package>.log`: Standard output and standard error capture of *rpmbuild* and *rpm* for that package.

 ## Final Notes